ladamczy/STAR-Analysis/STAR-MuDST-QA/README.md

 ## What This Project Does

-This analysis framework processes MuDST (Micro Data Summary Tape) files from the STAR experiment at RHIC (Relativistic Heavy Ion Collider).
+This analysis framework processes MuDST files from the STAR experiment at RHIC (Relativistic Heavy Ion Collider).
 It performs quality assurance analysis on embedded particle data including:

 - **Pion analysis** (π+ and π- particles)
 - **Kaon analysis** (K+ and K- particles)